The Grape Escape

 For a weekend explorer or a food-and-wine enthusiast visiting Cheltenham from outside, the spatial experience matters as much as what is in the glass.
 Regent Street properties in this part of Cheltenham tend toward intimate, considered interiors rather than large-format dining halls, which makes The Grape Escape a natural fit for smaller groups who want to linger.
 If you are arriving as a pair for a weekend visit, plan to settle in rather than move on quickly: venues with this level of wine focus reward time spent at the table.
 Cheltenham itself is well worth building a wider itinerary around — see our full Cheltenham restaurants guide, bars guide, and wineries guide for context.

 On the format question: The Grape Escape's primary identity is as a wine-led venue.
 If your visit is centred on wine discovery rather than a full-format meal, this is the right call.
 If you are looking for a kitchen-forward dinner-first experience, Le Champignon Sauvage or Lumière will serve that need better.
-The Grape Escape's strength is its wine programme and the credibility that comes with its award standing , book accordingly.
+The Grape Escape's strength is its wine programme and the credibility that comes with its award standing, book accordingly.

 For the food-and-wine traveller who uses Cheltenham as a base, the comparison set expands nationally.
 Venues at this award level sit in the same conversation as CORE by Clare Smyth in London, The Fat Duck in Bray, and L'Enclume in Cartmel when it comes to the seriousness of their respective programmes.
 The Grape Escape is operating in that register for wine, which is worth stating plainly for anyone assessing whether the trip to Cheltenham is justified.

 Booking difficulty at The Grape Escape is rated Easy.
 That said, award-holding venues in smaller cities like Cheltenham can fill on weekends and during race festival periods, so booking ahead for Friday and Saturday visits is sensible.
 Address: 15 Regent St, Cheltenham GL50 1HE.
-Cheltenham is accessible by rail from London Paddington in under two hours, and the Regent Street location is walkable from Cheltenham Spa station.
+Cheltenham is accessible by rail from London Paddington in under two hours, the Regent Street location is walkable from Cheltenham Spa station.
 For hotel options nearby, see our full Cheltenham hotels guide.

 | Detail | The Grape Escape | Le Champignon Sauvage | Lumière |